terminatorul/NvStrapsReBar/README.md

 ## Enable ReBAR and choose BAR size
 After flashing the motherboard with the new UEFI image, you need to enable ReBAR in UEFI Setup.
 For older motherboards without ReBAR, enable "Above 4G Decoding" and disable CSM.
 Then you need to run `NvStrapsReBar.exe` as Administrator.

-For older motherboard without ReBAR support, enablging ReBAR depends on Above 4G Decoding.
-So if you accidentaly turn it off later and can not POST, you need to clear CMOS.
-Remember to disconnect from wall power before you clear CMOS (bad things happened to my motherboard otherwise).
-Users report the Clear CMOS button present on some motherboards may still keep the current date and time for some boards.
-The current date has to be reset to recover the board.
-So if needed, you should short the Clear CMOS pin headers (with a screwdriver that is metallic, and the metal is not painted / coated), or by removing the battery for 1 to 5 minutes.
-Another way is to move the GPU to a different PCI slot, or replace it with a different model, if you have an extra.
-If you can enter UEFI Setup, you can manually set back the year to a value before 2024, reboot, and restore the year after.

 `NvStrapsReBar.exe` prompts you with a small text-based menu.
 You can configure 2 values for the BAR size with this tool:
 * GPU-side BAR size
 * PCI BAR size (for older motherboards without ReBAR)